wn-marie/AI-tools-/README.md

 2. **Deep Learning** - MNIST digit classification with TensorFlow/Keras and Streamlit deployment
 3. **Natural Language Processing** - Amazon reviews analysis using spaCy
 4. **Debugging** - TensorFlow code debugging and optimization

+## 👥 Group Members

+This project was developed by the following team members:

+- **Team Member 1** - [Mary Wairimu]
+- **Team Member 2** - [Fred Kaloki]
+- **Team Member 3** - [Odii Chinenye Gift]
+- **Team Member 4** - [Rivaldo Ouma]
+- **Team Member 4** - [Kelvin Karani]

+*Please update this section with the actual group member names and their contributions to the project.*

+## 📄 Project Report

+A comprehensive project report is available in PDF format:

+📊 **[REPORT.pdf](REPORT.pdf)** - Complete project documentation including:
+- Detailed methodology for each task
+- Results analysis and performance metrics
+- Technical implementation details
+- Challenges faced and solutions implemented
+- Future improvements and recommendations

+The report provides in-depth analysis of all four AI/ML tasks and serves as the primary documentation for this project.

 ## 📁 Project Structure